January 24, 2025

 The Power of Mentorship and Community

 A recurring theme in the conversation was the need to reintegrate mentorship into workplace culture.
 Younger employees, especially, value in-person opportunities to learn from more experienced colleagues.
-Elaine shared an example from her students, who ranked remote work flexibility as a low priority compared to mentorship and growth opportunities.
+Elaine shared an example from her students, who ranked remote work flexibility as a low priority compared to the employee workplace experience including mentorship and growth opportunities.

 Thru proposed a proactive approach: employees should take ownership of their growth by seeking mentors and asking for guidance.
 Leaders, in turn, should foster a culture that supports development, making mentorship and collaboration integral to the company’s operations.